Jordi-Jaspers/AutomaticProjectCreator/README.md

 * Use of Git-commands with Python

 # TODO-List:
-- Navigate to my projects
+- Navigate to my projects  --> ok!
-- Folder Creation with given project name
+- Folder Creation with given project name  --> ok!
-- navigate into that folder
+- navigate into that folder  -> ok!
-- git init
+- git init  -> ok!
-- go to GitHub and create the repo
+- go to GitHub and create the repo  -> ok!
-- copy the repo remote link
+- copy the repo remote link  -> ok!
-- initiate the link in terminal
+- initiate the link in terminal  -> ok!
-- add the remote link to the folder
+- add the remote link to the folder  -> ok!
-- Create Readme.md file
+- Create Readme.md file  -> ok!
-- git add
+- git add  -> ok!
-- git commit
+- git commit  -> ok!
-- git push
+- git push  -> ok!
-- code .
+- code .  -> not yet!
+- Method to remove repo's from the website.
+- Clean up folders in finder.

 # Installation:
 Open Terminal & type the following commands: